madcodemonkey/CsvConverter/src/Examples/CsvConverter.SimpleDotNetConsoleExample2/Readme.md

 3. How to use a couple of the built in pre-converters.

 # Running
+1. Create a c:\temp directory.
-1. To run it, right click on the project and select "Set as StartUp Project".
+2. To run it, right click on the project and select "Set as StartUp Project".
-2. Press F5.
+3. Press F5.